Is this meeting a waste of time? Is this meeting going to drain my team? Is this meeting going to end in disaster?

 - Stay on Time.
 People wills start to mentally shut down in the last hour, so use that time for Q&A or discuss cases so that they don’t lose interest.
 You can plan a half an hour longer than intended so that when you let them out early; they’ll thank you for your promptness and ability to get the job done in a concise way.
+Time is precious, so spend it wisely for all involved.

 - Address Attention Suckers.
 If you have people that tend to monopolize, employ an hourglass by setting it in the middle of the table and tell anyone they have the freedom to flip it when they think it’s necessary.

 - Don’t be a Work Mule.
 Avoid taking on all the work.
 Find someone to take minutes and send an agenda out in advance.
 Ask people to think about what they want to gain and contribute in advance in order to save time.
+Professionals who care about their career will be glad to step up and contribute, so don’t be afraid to ask for help.

 - Icebreakers can Work.
 Break the ice if you need to get the group’s mood elevated or help them feel at ease with one another.
 This is especially helpful in a new group.